Tapas (website)

-Tapas, formerly known as Tapastic and originally known as Comic Panda, is a South Korean webtoon and prose publishing website and app owned by Tapas Media, a Kakao Entertainment company.
-It was created by entrepreneur Chang Kim in 2012, who is currently Tapas Media's CEO.
+Tapas, formerly known as Tapastic and originally known as Comic Panda, is a South Korean webtoon and prose publishing website and app owned by Tapas Entertainment, a subsidiary of Kakao Entertainment.
+It was created in 2012 by entrepreneurs Young-Jun Jang and Chang Kim, who is currently Tapas Media's CEO.

 As of February 2021 the website reports that it hosts English-language works by over 61,000 creators.
 Most of the works on Tapas are in romance and fantasy genres.
 Tapas reports that around 63% of creators on its service are women and that the majority of its users are women aged 18–24.
 Around 80% of its works are comics, while the rest are prose.

 The site works on a freemium business model; many series have the first few episodes available for free but further episodes must be purchased.
 Tapas reported that in 2020, users in total typically spent US$50,000–$70,000 each day on the service, and over that year Tapas paid US$14 million to creators.

 History

-Tapas was founded by San Francisco-based Korean entrepreneur Chang Kim in 2012, initially under the name Comic Panda.
-The Wall Street Journal described Kim as a "serial entrepreneur"; he was once in charge of Samsung’s mobile content strategy, and he sold his Korean blogging company TNC to Google and also worked for Google on Blogger.
+Tapas was founded by San Francisco-based Korean entrepreneur Chang Kim and Young-Jun Jang in 2012, initially under the name Comic Panda.
+The Wall Street Journal described Kim as a "serial entrepreneur"; he was once in charge of Samsung's mobile content strategy, and he sold his Korean blogging company TNC to Google and also worked for Google on Blogger.

 Kim became a fan of webtoons during his college years, and came up with the idea of an open-publishing platform after wondering if there was a single online location to read all the webcomics he was a fan of.
 Kim drew parallels to YouTube, a site where people can upload their video content and earn money, and noted that such a model for comics hosting was already successful in South Korea.
 The site's name later changed to "Tapastic"; Kim based the name on the snack food tapas, to indicate the site provided bite-sized entertainment, and the word "fantastic".
 As of 2014, the company was based in Santa Clara, California, USA.

-By 2015 the company had received $3.4 million USD in backing from both American and Korean investors, including from South Korean internet company Daum Kakao and from former Facebook Chief Technology Officer Adam D’Angelo.
+By 2015 the company had received $3.4 million USD in backing from both American and Korean investors, including from South Korean internet company Daum Kakao and from former Facebook Chief Technology Officer Adam D'Angelo.
 This included $2 million USD of Series A funding which Tapastic received in 2014 through a partnership with Daum Communications.
-Through this partnership, Tapastic hoped to bring over successful Korean titles to see if they could find success in the United States market, such as Like a Wolf, one of the most popular webcomics in Korea.
+Through this partnership, Tapastic hoped to bring over successful Korean titles to see if they could find success in the United States market, such as Like a Wolf, one of the most popular webcomics in South Korea.